stolostron/cluster-keeper/README.md

-# Cluster Manager
+# Cluster Keeper

-Cluster Manager provides a CLI for managing squad usage of multiple OpenShift clusters via [Hive](https://github.com/openshift/hive) `ClusterPools`, `ClusterClaims`, and `ClusterDeployments`.
+Cluster Keeper provides a CLI for managing squad usage of multiple OpenShift clusters via [Hive](https://github.com/openshift/hive) `ClusterPools`, `ClusterClaims`, and `ClusterDeployments`.
 It is compatible with scheduled hibernation provided by [hibernate-cronjob](https://github.com/open-cluster-management/hibernate-cronjob).

 With the `cm` CLI you can:
 - List and get ClusterPools, ClusterClaims, and ClusterDeployments